05.21.10

 On the forums, she reiterated:

 What’s going on here is 100% damage control and y’all would be wise to be skeptical.
-The behavior of Eden over the last two years has been the behavior of a company circling the drain, nto a company ready to reinvent itself.
+The behavior of Eden over the last two years has been the behavior of a company circling the drain, not a company ready to reinvent itself.
 But what do I know, I only worked here for three years.

 This was confirmed when an audio recording of the firing meeting was posted.
-It has since been removed after Fred called his former employees threatening to “come after” them, but an anonymous freelancer was kind enough to transcribe it.
+It has since been removed from YouTube after Fred called his former employees threatening to “come after” them, but an anonymous freelancer was kind enough to transcribe it.

 FRED: Hello?
 Hi guys, hi.
 Uh, um, okie.
 It’s um, it’s unbelievable actually, I-I still am shocked, but I don’t know what to do.
 It’s probably the end of Eden.
 Uh, we now — uh we got actually — I mean, uh, no — the conversions are so down that for the April that we lost one hundred and fifty thousand dollars.